Are you a digital marketing professional who uses innovative tools for building brand awareness and bringing sales for your clients?

 They innovated the strategy by organizing a progressive dinner that was attended by some of the NYC-based influencers.
 These influencers visited all the four chains.
 Within six months they received 45 influencer visits, 4.5 million impressions, 66,500+ social interactions, and average blog engagement of 2,000+ per post.

-Here are a few handy tools that helped me with filtering the right influencer in the niche segment
+Tools that helped me with filtering the right influencer in the niche segment

 BuzzSumo is one of the most popular research tools that are currently available for marketers to find key influencers to promote your content.